 Video 3: Diamond targeting capability

 This video demonstrates the computer's capability to target only spins where the ball hits a particular diamond.
 Our devices have had this capability since day one, although the technology behind it has greatly improved over the years.
-It is important to note that this video shows testing on a real wheel, NOT spins from a DVD player.

 Video 4: Automated Roulette Wheel Application